 Examples: Cooperating Raleigh Colleges (CRC), Student Government Association (SGA)

-Exception: YWCA and similar acronyms that are more widely used than the words they represent.
+Exception: YMCA and similar acronyms that are more widely used than the words they represent.

 Use capitals but omit periods and spaces when abbreviating names or using acronyms of familiar organizations such as those cited above.
 In those few exceptions where abbreviations traditionally call for periods, omit spaces between letters and periods.